MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State

 \subsection{Numerical validation of nuclear gradients}

-We first verify our implementation of \gls{mcpdft} analytic nuclear gradients with a \gls{ss-casscf} and \gls{sa-casscf} reference wave functions using \gls{mga} and hybrid functionals by comparing the analytic and numerical nuclear gradients for the diatomic system \ce{LiH} as functions of the \ce{Li-H} bond distance.
+We first verify our implementation of \gls{mcpdft} analytic nuclear gradients with a \gls{ss-casscf} and \gls{sa-casscf} reference wave functions using a hybrid \gls{ga} (tPBE0) and a hybrid \gls{mga} (MC23) functional by comparing the analytic and numerical nuclear gradients for the diatomic system \ce{LiH} as functions of the \ce{Li-H} bond distance.
 We calculated the numerical nuclear gradients using the central-difference method with a step size of $\delta$.

 This method has an error of $\order{\delta^2}$; and since it depends explicitly on the step-size $\delta$, we extrapolate to the $\delta \to 0$ limit by taking a sequence of numerical gradients with different $\delta$ values and performing a linear regression on the plot of numerical gradient versus $\delta^2$.
 The $y$-intercept from this regression is taken to be the best estimate of the numerical gradient.